INTERNATIONAL INTERGOVERNMENTAL

 International Caseworker Guides

-of Child Support Services (OCSS) publishes periodic Information Memorandums
+Office of Child Support Enforcement (OCSE) publishes periodic Information

-(IMs) that provide state IV-D agencies with information to assist in working
+Memorandums (IMs) that provide state IV-D agencies with information to assist

 The guide